jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (1) A trustee of a trust who derives assessable income for a tax year must file a return for the tax year of all income derived in the corresponding income year by the trustee as trustee of the trust.
 (2) A trustee who is required to file a return for a tax year under subsection (1) and does not meet the requirements of subsection (3) must make the return in the form prescribed by the Commissioner and include, unless otherwise required by the Commissioner,—
   (a) a statement of profit or loss and a statement of financial position:
-  (b) the amount, and nature, of each settlement that—
-    (i) is not the provision to the trustee, at less than market value, of minor services incidental to the activities of the trust; and
-    (ii) is made on the trust in the income year:
+  (b) the amount, and nature, of each settlement, other than a nil value settlement, that is made on the trust in the income year:
   (c) the name, date of birth, jurisdiction of tax residence, and tax file number and taxpayer identification number, of each settlor who makes a settlement on the trust in the income year or whose details have not previously been supplied to the Commissioner:
-  (d) the amount, and nature, of each distribution that—
-    (i) is not a distribution, other than of money, that is minor and incidental to the activities of the trust; and (ii) is made by the trustee in the income year:
+  (d) the amount, and nature, of each distribution, other than a nil value distribution, that is made by the trustee in the income year:
   (db) the name, date of birth, jurisdiction of tax residence, and tax file number or taxpayer identification number, of the beneficiary who receives a distribution referred to in paragraph (d):
   (e) the name, date of birth, jurisdiction of tax residence, and tax file number and taxpayer identification number, of each person having a power under the trust to appoint or dismiss a trustee, to add or remove a beneficiary, or to amend the trust deed:
   (f) the other information required by the Commissioner.
+(2B) Subsection (2)﻿(b) does not apply to a non-cash settlement made by a settlor on the trust in the income year if the total market value of all non-cash settlements made by that settlor on the trust in that year is less than $100,000.
+(2C) Subsection (2)﻿(d) does not apply to a non-cash distribution made to a beneficiary by the trustee in the income year if the total market value of all non-cash distributions made to that beneficiary by the trustee in that year is less than $100,000.
 (3) A trustee of a trust who is required to file a return for a tax year under subsection (1) is not required to file a return in the form required by subsection (2) if—
   (a) the trustee is excluded from the requirement to make a return by section 43B:
   (b) the trust is a foreign trust: